Al-Shabaab (militant group): Current status

 As of 2020, estimates of the number of foreign recruits still active in al-Shabaab ranged from 450 to 2,000.
 Most of those recruits are from East Africa – primarily Kenya, but also Tanzania and Uganda, all countries in which al-Shabaab recruitment networks are well entrenched.
 The flow of recruits from Arab countries and the West has diminished substantially since 2014, except for in the case of Yemen.
 Moreover, few foreign fighters hold strategically important roles in the group.
 Many are among the rank-and-file of the military wing.
 Those in leadership positions tend to have prominent, but strategically marginal or mid-level, roles – for example, in managing the group's public relations or external relations, or in supervising and training other foreign recruits.
 (Godane's nationalist critics, however, argue that earlier, under his leadership, foreign fighters did in fact gain significant influence over the group.)
 Since 2013, al-Shabaab has also established two external military units, on Godane's initiative: one, in Ethiopia, has struggled, but the other, in the Great Lakes region, has carried out several attacks in Kenya.

 Relationship with other militant groups

 Hizbul Islam

 Between 2010 and 2012, Hizbul Islam, a smaller group of Somali militants, was merged with al-Shabaab: after suffering military defeats against al-Shabaab in southern towns, Hizbul Islam was officially absorbed by its former rival in December 2010.
 However, on September 24, 2012, Hizbul Islam announced that it would split from al-Shabaab, claiming the union had only ever been nominal and that the factions' political philosophies had differed irreconcilably.
 Hizbul Islam said that it welcomed "negotiations with all groups for the interest of Somalia", and added that al-Shabaab had been considerably "weakened" in recent years.

+Affiliates in Kenya

+Al-Shabaab has Kenya-based affiliates, with al-Hijra as its official Kenyan wing from 2012, then with a unit established in 2013 known as Jaysh Ayman, based primarily in the Boni Forest.
+While the former group was used to carry out minor attacks within Kenya, the al-Shabaab leadership later switched its focus to Jaysh Ayman which proved more effective.
+Jaysh Ayman comprises both Somali and Kenyan fighters as well as fighters from overseas.